eead-csic-compbio/metagenome_Pfam_score/README.md

 ## MEBS starting point

-Mebs assumes that your sequencing data is in fasta format  **(.faa)** extension in an especific directory.
+MEBS assumes that your sequencing data is in fasta format  **(.faa)** extension in an especific directory.
 Example of the input data can be foun in *test_genomes/* or *test_metagenomes/* directories

 ```{bash, highlight=TRUE, eval=FALSE}